 Hurricane Relief Resources

 This information was originally provided at an August 31, 2017, community meeting hosted by Mayor Steve Chirico, Naperville Emergency Management Coordinator Dan Nelson, and Naperville resident and disaster relief volunteer Susan Koranda.
-(As this event was prior to Hurricane Irma, you will only find Harvey-related information in the presentation.)
+(As this event was prior to Hurricanes Irma and Maria, you will only find Harvey-related information in the presentation.)
 As recovery needs are identified, the below information will be updated as practical.
 Disaster recovery needs can change quickly, so the City encourages people to check the links below for the most up-to-date information.

 You can also text HARVEY or IRMA to 90999 to donate $10.